 HTTP API Destination

 The HTTP API Destination allows you to send data to any custom endpoint with complete control over the request format.
 This destination is ideal for integrations with platforms that are not directly supported by Ours.
-You can configure headers, HTTP methods, and request bodies while maintaining HIPAA compliance.
+You can configure headers, HTTP methods, and URLs.

 Features of the HTTP API Destination